Pioneer-Valley-Housing-Coop/docs/one-pager.md

 * A community land trust will own the land permanently, and have a say in resale
 * The housing co-op will own the buildings and lease the land from the land trust
 * The land trust and other community stakeholders will be voting members of the co-op

-**Just**
-* Housing and land should be decommodified and stewarded by and for the community, not speculative profits.
-* Closed-loop, regenerative systems to support abundance and resilience as part of a [just transition away](https://movementgeneration.org/wp-content/uploads/2016/11/JT_booklet_English_SPREADs_web.pdf) from an extractive economy.

 **Ways to Support**
 * We are looking for land access either by donation, agreement, or sale with the possibility of the landowner continuing occupancy.